ANCIENT EGYPT Eva Ratz

 ARCHITECTURAL HISTORY Peter Gotlop

-We shall look at Neo-Classicism in Russia and Germany.
-In England, especially on the West side of London, the improved construction of roads made possible the laying out of speculative terraces and squares, including John Nash’s town planning scheme at Regent Street and Regent’s Park.
-Road traffic was virtually overtaken by the railways, stimulating the building of stations, factories and mills in the new industrial towns and in London.
-Classicism gave way to the Gothic revival.
-That particularly affected church design.
-Questions are encouraged.
+We look at Neo-Classicism in Russia and Germany.
+In England, especially on the west side of London, the improved construction of roads made possible the laying out of speculative terraces and squares, including John Nash’s town planning scheme at Regent Street and Regent’s Park.

 ART APPRECIATION A Gwen Wright